-Background WaTech recently implemented a new private cloud offering intended to replace legacy compute services.
-Performance and reliability issues early in the rollout stalled adoption, and ongoing support of other environments limits staff/resources.
-Decision Point Whether to formally invest in expanded features/ more robust private cloud offering, and discontinue point solutions (Data Management, Platform & Connectivity, Managed Server, Storage, Backup) as individual services - i.e., reconsider service as an expanded offering more in line with industry.
-Re-envision a more holistic service that is inclusive of all customer needs (e.g., security, Disaster Recovery, network, backup, archiving, database/SQL, monitoring/performance reporting).
-Hire a cloud architect and evaluate re-platforming the private cloud onto some type of appliance-based hyper-converged infrastructure (i.e., evaluate transitioning to a simplified architecture that would reduce time required to test, troubleshoot and optimize compared to the reference architecture approach).
-Recommended Actions Create a private cloud team that includes all of the disciplines and skills necessary to create the holistic service envisioned above.
-Risk Associated with Inaction Continued overspending to support a multitude of similar disconnected offerings.
-Further Guidance and Recommendations Given positioning as an optional service, and late market introduction, WaTech may not be able to drive the kind of volume needed to prove the solution is cheaper/better than agency solutions, and may struggle to achieve significant agency adoption.
+- WaTech recently implemented a new private cloud offering intended to replace legacy compute services.
+Performance and reliability issues early in the rollout stalled adoption, and ongoing support of other environments limits staff/resources. - Decision Point: Whether to formally invest in expanded features/ more robust private cloud offering, and discontinue point solutions (Data Mgmt, Platform & Connectivity, Managed Server, Storage, Backup) as individual services - i.e., reconsider service as an expanded offering more in line with industry.

+- Re-envision a more holistic service that's inclusive of all customer needs (e.g., security, DR, network, backup, archiving, database/SQL, monitoring/performance reporting). - Hire a cloud architect and evaluate re-platforming the private cloud onto some type of appliance-based hyper-converged infrastructure (i.e., evaluate transitioning to a simplified architecture that would reduce time required to test, troubleshoot and optimize compared to the reference architecture approach). - Create a private cloud team that includes all of the disciplines and skills necessary to create the holistic service envisioned above.

+Continued overspending to support a multitude of similar disconnected offerings.

-• A critical success factor will be to avoid overinvestment in new feature rollouts, and keeping close coordination with customers to ensure any investments are in line with expressed needs. - Successful discontinuance of legacy solutions will be dependent on dedicating staff/funding to focused customer migration teams, and in purchasing additional capacity in the Private Cloud in advance of when major workloads are slated to migrate. • Once legacy services are discontinued, a combined and streamlined multi- disciplinary team should be able to manage the equivalent workload that was previously managed by three teams.
+- Given positioning as an optional service, and late market introduction, WaTech may not be able to drive the kind of volume needed to prove the solution is cheaper/better than agency solutions, and may struggle to achieve significant agency adoption. - A critical success factor will be to avoid overinvestment in new feature rollouts, and keeping close coordination with customers to ensure any investments are in line with expressed needs. - Successful discontinuance of legacy solutions will be dependent on dedicating staff/funding to focused customer migration teams, and in purchasing additional capacity in the Private Cloud in advance of when major workloads are slated to migrate. - Once legacy services are discontinued, a combined and streamlined multi-disciplinary team should be able to manage the equivalent workload that was previously managed by three teams.